Vukani351/library-api/README.md

 ## Todo:

+- we need user groups, people can either be owners or readers from a library. this means we might need a user group that is allowed to access a certain library[]
 - Remove express & use fastify for a change.
 - Add a reply decorator for standardizing responses.
 - Create and test the docker file for running the application build.